CameronCarranza/OS-X-XfinityWifi-Force-Connect-Home/README.md

 ### How does it work?
 This shell script and apple script are designed to be executed by [ControlPlane](http://www.controlplaneapp.com/) when the SSID is equal to "xfinitywifi".
+If your home network is found you are connected to it via `networksetup`.
+The applescript file is executed by the shellscript if a VPN connection is desired upon failure to connect to the home network.

 ## Requirements

 * [ControlPlane](http://www.controlplaneapp.com/)
 * OS X
 * A nearby xfinitywifi network.
-* (Optional - if you want to launch a VPN whenever connected to XfinityWifi) [TunnelBlick](https://tunnelblick.net/)
+* (Optional - if you want to launch a VPN when connected to XfinityWifi) [TunnelBlick](https://tunnelblick.net/)

 ## Script Setup